howerest/sdkzer/README.md

 #### Next steps

-- Add most basic Validation Rules fully unit tested
+- Write about integration with Polymer
+- Write about integration with Riot.JS
+- Write about integration with React
+- Write about integration with Vue.js
 - Write about integration with Angular
-- Write about WebComponents integration
-- Write about integration with Riot.JS

 ## Contribute ##